CamelCaseCam/Dyna-1_fixed/README.md

 # Evaluation

 Here's an example call for running `eval.py` for datasets used to evaluate in paper.
-Dataset code words are `test`, `relaxdb`, `cpmg`

 ```
-python eval.py relaxdb --method esm3_seqstruct --seq --struct  --layer 22 --weights_dir /path/to/weights --save_dir /path/to/save/dir/relaxdb
+python eval.py <dataset> --method <method_name> --seq --struct  --layer 22 --weights_dir /path/to/weights --save_dir /path/to/save/dir
 ```

+Dataset code words are `val`, `test`, `relaxdb`, `cpmg`.
+To successfully run, make sure to add the name for the method (e.g. `esm2` or `esm3_seqstruct`).
+Additionally, default runs include all types of indicators of "exchange"; there are flags to evaluate on subsets of exchange for the relaxdb datasets: `--unsuppressed` `--missing_only` and `--rex_only`.

 # Visualization